mrabbitz/Project3-CUDA-Path-Tracer/README.md

 ***Insert cool demo image(s) here***

 ### Stochastic Sampled Antialiasing
+Stochastic Sampled Antialiasing enhances the visual quality of rendered images by reducing aliasing artifacts through jittering ray directions within a single pixel.
+In this implementation, rays are generated from the camera's position and directed toward the scene, incorporating a random offset to the pixel coordinates.
+When stochastic sampling is enabled, each ray is slightly perturbed within the pixel range, creating a more varied sampling pattern.
+This randomization averages out pixel colors over multiple samples, resulting in smoother transitions and improved image fidelity.

 |Shooting a ray in the center of each pixel|
 |:--:|
 |<img src="img/anti_aliasing_0.PNG" alt="anti_aliasing_0" height="200"> <tr></tr>|